-Hello, my name is Saleh Bin Yamin, I’m a Middle Eastern guy that is exploring the world.
+Hello, my name's Saleh Bin Yamin, I’m a Middle Eastern guy that is exploring the world.
 My story might be a little bit different from yours but isn’t everyone’s story a little different from ours?
-Here is my story.
+Here's my story.

 I’m originally from Yemen, a desert country in the Middle East on the southern tip of the Arabian Peninsula, bordered in the west by the Red Sea and the Bab-el-Mandeb Strait, in the north by Saudi Arabia and in the north east by Oman.
 I was born in Los Angeles, California, moved and was raised in Jeddah, Saudi Arabia.

-Now, I have learned how to manage my time better.
-I work full time with my father, attend UCF full time, and gain work experience at Intern Pursuit as a marketing intern.
+Now, I've learned how to manage my time better.
+I work full time with my father, attend UCF full time and gain work experience at Intern Pursuit as a marketing intern.
 I plan to graduate in December of 2021 with my Bachelor’s degree in marketing.
-After that, I will be looking for a full time job not sure yet where I would want to work yet.
+After that, I'll be looking for a full time job not sure yet where I'd want to work yet.
 My long term goals include to get as much work experience as possible save money and eventually start my own business.

 My dad sacrificed to get me where I am today.
-He taught me how to be patient, grateful, and depend on myself.
-There is a saying that "Nothing comes free."
-It boils down to we have to believe in dreams, be patient for the outcome, and work for long term results.
+He taught me how to be patient, grateful and depend on myself.
+There's a saying that "Nothing comes free."
+It boils down to we have to believe in our dreams, be patient for the outcome and work for the long term results.
 The benefits of learning how to be dependent and responsible include recognizing gratefulness and appreciation for the people that help you grow into adulthood.